Wednesday, November 17; 8:30am – 5:00pm

 ABOUT THE INSTRUCTORS

-Dr. Gregory C. Slack is Director of Analytical Development at Boston Analytical.
+Dr. Gregory C. Slack is Senior Director of Scientific Research and Services at Boston Analytical.
 He was Director of Research and Technology Transfer at Clarkson University.
 In this capacity he oversaw the conduct and promotion of sponsored research and technology transfer activities at the University.
 Dr. Slack received his Ph.D. in Analytical Chemistry from Virginia Polytechnic Institute and State University, Blacksburg, Virginia.
 He has over 13 years of experience in the pharmaceutical industry serving increasingly responsible research and manufacturing roles at DuPont Merck, DuPont, Bristol-Myers Squibb and Wyeth Pharmaceuticals.
 Dr. Slack has also had academic experience, serving as adjunct research assistant professor of Chemistry at Clarkson, adjunct professor at SUNY Plattsburgh and instructor of Analytical Chemistry at the University of Massachusetts, Lowell, Continuing Education.

 Dr. Nicholas H. Snow is Founding Endowed Professor of Chemistry and Biochemistry and Adjunct Professor of Medical Science at Seton Hall University.
 He is GC Connections Editor of LC-GC Magazine and Associate Editor of the Journal of Liquid Chromatography and Related Technologies.
 He teaches advanced undergraduate and graduate courses in analytical chemistry and separation science.
 He has taught over 100 short courses over the past 30 years for ACS, EAS and numerous industrial firms.
 He has been recognized twice by the Seton Hall University Board of Regents for outstanding teaching and service to students.
 He has published over 60 refereed articles and chapters on separation science and maintains an active research group with projects involving rapid separations of complex mixtures, multidimensional separations, sampling techniques for chromatography, gas chromatography and gas chromatography/mass spectrometry.
 He is especially interested in working with industrial partners in solving difficult analytical problems.